donomii/commentary-tool/README.md

 * gotags/ctags (https://github.com/jstemmer/gotags)
 * csearch (https://github.com/google/codesearch)

 The binaries for gotags and csearch must be placed in the same directory as Commentary.

-Start commentary with
+Next run make.
+You may have to run 'make' several times before all the dependencies are fully installed.

-    racket editor.rkt
+Start Commentary with 'run.sh' or 'make run' or 'racket commentary.rkt'

 ## Use